michaelbrewerdavis/gerrit-mobile/README.md

 You can also use the accompanying Docker and Docker Compose files.

 To use:
-- Ensure you have an http password set in Gerrit (see user preferences).
+- (Depending on gerrit config: ensure you have an http password set in Gerrit (see user preferences))
 - Hit your URL (at first localhost:3000, but I assume you can do better than that)
 - Be happy

 Next steps:
-- Comments - view and add
+- comments - view and add
 - line numbers
-- Eliminate need for http password set in Gerrit
+- eliminate need for http password set in Gerrit
 - add react router for url state
-- Voting - view and add
+- voting - view and add